 Western South Dakota is home to Mount Rushmore, the Crazy Horse Memorial, Badlands National Park and the Wild West town of Deadwood in the Black Hills.

 It's also a place where buffalo literally roam, at least in Custer State Park.
 And it's all packed into about 100 square miles.

-There are so many historic sites and museums so close together, "that the area offers a lot of bang for every vacation dollar," says Nort Johnson, executive director of the Black Hills, Badlands & Lakes Association in Rapid City, S.D.
+There are so many historic sites and museums so close together "that the area offers a lot of bang for every vacation dollar," says Nort Johnson, president of the Black Hills, Badlands & Lakes Association in Rapid City.

-To stretch your travel dollars, avoid the summer rush and travel from late August until May for this American vacation.
+To stretch your travel dollars, avoid the summer rush and travel from late August until May.
 "You can get exceptional bargains," he says.
 "Attractions and hotels have a lot of spare capacity and are willing to make deals."

-Staying at one of the many mom-and-pop motels in smaller towns is also a sure way to stretch hotel dollars in any season, Johnson says.
-Camping is affordable year-round, starting at about $15 per night.
+Staying at one of the many mom and pop motels in smaller towns is also a sure way to stretch hotel dollars in any season, Johnson says.
+Camping is affordable year-round, starting at about $18 per night.

 Local tourism organizations also offer coupons for local attractions and package deals with discounted hotel stays and attraction tickets.